it-insights/it-insights-blog/content/Azure-Sentinel-Introduction.md

 Azure Workbooks is the new way of dashboarding in Azure.
 First introduced in Azure Monitor, Azure Workbooks will replace the classic Azure Dashboards throughout the Azure platform.
 Azure Workbooks are much more flexible due to it's Kusto base queries combined with Markdown/HTML based theming.
 This provides interactivity like drilldown and selection and filtering for specific objects directly in the dashboard view.
 Here is an example of the basic performance workbook and it's edit view with Markdown and the underlying Kusto queries:

-::blog-image
----
-alt: Performance workbook dashboard view
+::blog-image{alt="Performance workbook dashboard view" src="posts/azure-sentinel-introduction/Workbooks01.JPG"}
-src: posts/azure-sentinel-introduction/Workbooks01.JPG
----
 ::

-::blog-image
----
-alt: Performance workbook edit view
+::blog-image{alt="Performance workbook edit view" src="posts/azure-sentinel-introduction/Workbooks02.JPG"}
-src: posts/azure-sentinel-introduction/Workbooks02.JPG
----
 ::

 ### Azure Notebooks